 The Heat Factor

-The heat produced in the welding process can have a significant impact on the cleanliness and longevity of GMAW consumables.
-Processes like pulsed GMAW and/or higher amperage applications tend to subject consumables to higher levels of heat, as do applications in which there is a large amount of reflective heat.
+The heat produced in the welding process can have a significant impact on the cleanliness and longevity of MIG consumables.
+Processes like pulsed MIG and/or higher amperage applications tend to subject consumables to higher levels of heat, as do applications in which there is a large amount of reflective heat.
 Those include applications with tight tooling or those that require welding in restricted areas.

 Taking the time to learn how to keep consumables clean and lasting longer can positively affect productivity, quality and the bottom line.